Queritel/meet/README.md

 [↑](#main-features)

-TekhneeAppointments adopts a simple tagging convention which assigns locales to sevice categories.
-The following rules apply:
+TekhneeAppointments applies a simple tagging convention for assigning locales to sevice categories:

-- Service categories bearing one (or more) tags are visible in the respective locale(s) only.
+- Service categories carrying one (or more) tags are visible in the respective locale(s) only.
-- Valid tags adhere to the schema `[locale_code]`.
+- Valid tags consist of a locale code wrapped in square brackets (e.g. `[pt-BR]`.)
 - Untagged service categories are visible in all locales.
 - Invalid locale codes are interpreted as literal elements of the category name and rendered in the booking form alongside the flanking square brackets.